cgreene200/vpn-environ-setup/README.md

-This tutorial outlines a VPN (Virtual Private Network).
-It establishes a secured network over an unsecured Internet.
+# In this tutorial I walk through and document the steps used to setup a secured VPN tunnel connection in an Azure virtual environment.

 ## What is a VPN and how is it used?